Policy Number: VI-4.00(A)

 University of Maryland Policy and Procedures on the Naming of Facilities and Programs

-(Approved by the President on an interim basis pending University Senate review )
+(Approved by the President on an interim basis pending University Senate review Amended and approved by the President )

 I. Purpose